CodeReviewDAO/dxd_codereview/Reviews/318 - Cross Chain Token Bridge-Staking as a Service Solutions/6 - Build, Deploy, and Internally QA Staking Shell App/README.md

 The OP also needs to add tests to the frontend repository.

-Due to the issues mentioned above, and because this is the final milestone of the project, the submission should FAIL on all criteria of this section.
+Due to the issues mentioned above, and because this is the late milestone of the project, the submission should FAIL on all criteria of this section.

 Requirement | Finding
 ------------ | -------------